jamesgrams/pull-up-flash/README.md

     * Note: You need the version of node on your computer to match the version of node `pkg` will bundle.
 4. Run `npm build`
 5. The binaries will be located in the `dist` folder.

+Note: You should build the binaries on the platform you're building for.
+Specifically Windows, which has some dependencies that aren't installed on Linux and Mac during `npm install`, so they would not be bundled in the binary.

 ## Testing